 More than 400 years ago, a band of English actors called Lord Chamberlain's Men set about constructing the Globe Theatre, which later became the theatrical home of William Shakespeare, in Southwark -- a marshy area across the River Thames in southeast London.
 Who knew that centuries later, Southwark Bridge would become a bustling metropolitan district with major office developments, council estates, social housing and private residential gated communities side by side?

-In fact, Southwark Bridge is now the site for one of Sungard Availability Services' (Sungard AS') state-of-the-art data Workplace Recovery Centres, which ensure business continuity in the face of disruption by providing workplace recovery suites and services – all with a single phone call.
-Along with Sungard AS' other centre, these two facilities are capable of handling more than 60 concurrent workplace invocations.
+In fact, Southwark Bridge is now the site for one of Sungard Availability Services' (Sungard AS') state-of-the-art data Workplace Recovery Centers, which ensure business continuity in the face of disruption by providing workplace recovery suites and services – all with a single phone call.
+Along with Sungard AS' other center, these two facilities are capable of handling more than 60 concurrent workplace invocations.
 Additionally, Sungard AS' Southwark Bridge location is in the Zone 1 recovery services area in Central London, along with its Mansell Street location, meaning no one can handle the number of locations in Central London that Sungard AS can.
 Sungard AS is now investing over £3.1m ($3.7m) in further investment projects slated for 2020.

-As the world becomes increasingly digital, collaboration is happening at the "edge" — near population centres where the physical and digital worlds collide and where organisations come together to exchange information and services.
+As the world becomes increasingly digital, collaboration is happening at the "edge" — near population centers where the physical and digital worlds collide and where organizations come together to exchange information and services.
 But with this growing interconnectivity comes risk; the World Economic Forum (WEF) reported in 2019 that cyber-attacks and data breaches ranked as the 3rd and 4th most likely global risks behind extreme weather and natural disasters.

 Today, a disaster can range from a flood to a ransomware attack, terrorist threat, or even a pandemic outbreak, and can cripple businesses indeterminately – not to mention causing irreparable damage to their reputations.